 Unfortunately, when we try to avoid distress in this way, it usually creates more distress in the long run.
 Procrastination can lead to increased stress and poorer performance.
 Procrastination can also damage our self-esteem and cause feelings of guilt and shame.

-The good news is that the researchers who have studied procrastination have also come up with some techniques that can teach us how to stop procrastinating.
+The good news is that the researchers who have studied procrastination have also come up with some techniques that can help us stop this counterproductive habit.

 How to stop procrastinating: